machaao/machaao-samples/index.rst

 * Using the Send Message API, the mini app or the chat bot can then respond to the person directly on the Partner App via our Platform APIs

-The MessengerX Platform is FREE for developers looking to build highly engaging consumer based chat apps.
+The MessengerX Platform is FREE for developers looking to build highly engaging consumer based chatbots.

 What are Chatbots?
 =============================================================================